Avanade/Beef/src/Beef.Events/README.md

 _Warning:_ The [`ResultHandling.Stop`](./Subscribe/ResultHandling.cs) implies that the data is currently unable to be processed; and should be attempted again (it could be transient) - this however could result in a _poison_ message that could stop further processing until resolved.
 Consider the `ResultHandling.ContinueWithAudit`, `ResultHandling.ContinueWithLogging` or `ResultHandling.ContinueSilent` as an alternative.

-The [`ExecutionContext`](../../src/Beef.Core/ExecutionContext.cs) creation can be overridden by overridding the `CreateExecutionContext` method where neccessary.
+The [`ExecutionContext`](../../src/Beef.Core/ExecutionContext.cs) creation can be overridden by overriding the `CreateExecutionContext` method where neccessary.

 > To subscribe to Azure Event Hubs the [`EventHubSubscriberHost`](../../src/Beef.Events/Subscribe/EventHubSubscriberHost.cs) can be used.